SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 * Subnet mask: `255.255.255.0`

 !!! tip
-    The network configuration can be changed by using CMake variables.
+    The network configuration expected by HiveMind can be changed by using CMake variables.
 See [HiveMind readme](https://github.com/SwarmUS/HiveMind#readme) for more on this.
 The robot's embedded computer is refered to as the _HOST_.

 ### Testing the connection